UK business Marketing URLS directory

 Procedure:

-• Fill the kettle with 1 cup of drink and add 2 tablespoons of baking soda to it.
+• Fill the kettle with 1 cup of water and add 2 tablespoons of baking soda.

 6. Using Baking Soda For Cleaning Kettle